linostar/aideBot/README.md

 ## How to add data to the bot

-Open `data/data.json` with a text editor (or a JSON editor) and enter your data there in JSON format.
+Open `data/data.json` with a text editor (or a JSON editor) and enter your help data there in JSON format.
 The file contains few sample data lines by default to demonstrate how simple topic/command help data and complex command help data should look like.